-(a) The following table lists the-public off-highway vehicle (OHV) areas efin California that are designated for off-highway recreational vehicle operation, including off-highway motorcycle and ATV operation.
-Although not every type of off-highway recreational vehicle may be eligible to operate at every OHV area due to restrictions by the designated Public Land Management Agency other than this section, vehicles that meet the emission standards in section 2412(b) are not subject to the riding season restrictions noted below.
-Model year 2003 and later off-highwayoff-road motorcycles and ATVs that are certified pursuant to section 2412(f) are permitted to operate in the public areas designated for OHV use noted below, only during the applicable riding seasons noted.
+(a) The following table lists the public off-highway vehicle (OHV) areas of California designated for off-highway recreational vehicle operation, including off-highway motorcycle and ATV operation.
+Model year 2003 and later off-highway motorcycles and ATVs that are certified pursuant to section 2412(f) are permitted to operate in the public areas designated for OHV use noted below, only during the applicable riding seasons noted.
 Off-highway motorcycles and ATVs that meet the emissions standards in section 2412(b) are not subject to riding season use restrictions.
-This table contains the following information: Public Land Management entities, OHV riding area names, and the applicable riding seasons.
-The OHV areas are listed in order of location, from north to south.
+This table contains the following information: OHV area managing entities, OHV area names, and the applicable riding seasons.